angelocarly/magnias-site/content/_index.md

 imgsrc: "/img/pf.jpg"
 ---

-# Hi, I'm Angelo
+# Hi, I'm Angelo - Programmer & Cybersecurity student
-I'm a young-graduate with a passion for cybersecurity and low-level coding.
+I'm a young-graduate with a passion for open-source, linux, cybersecurity and low-level development.